phasi/http-bomber/USAGE.md

 ## Interval

 HTTP request interval in milliseconds.
-Tip: Don't send this too small or you might be blocked by a firewall.
+Tip: Don't set this too small or you might be blocked by a firewall.
 Default is 1000 (one second).

 ```bash
 -interval <int>